-A few weeks after the _Emergency Medicine_article appeared, a syndicated medical columnist wrote about the technique.
-A week later, the _Seattle Times_carried a story about the first person apparently saved by Heimlich’s maneuver—a Washington state woman who had been choking on a piece of chicken but was saved by a neighbor who had read about it just the night before.
+A few weeks after the Emergency Medicine article appeared, a syndicated medical columnist writes about the technique.
+A week later, the Seattle Times carries a story about the first person apparently saved by Heimlich’s maneuver—a Washington state woman who had been choking on a piece of chicken but was saved by a neighbor who had read about it just the night before.

 Heimlich, however, kept pushing the envelope.
 He advocated treating people with Lyme disease and cancer–and later AIDS/HIV—with an approach called malariotherapy.
-It was a treatment in which patients were injected with malaria parasites.
-But malariatherapy was never supported by other researchers and Heimlich’s claim that it could be used to fight AIDS was debunked as dangerous.
+It’s a treatment in which patients are injected with malaria parasites.
+But malariatherapy has never been supported by other researchers and Heimlich’s claim that it could be used to fight AIDS was debunked as dangerous.

 His reputation took another hit in 2002 when one of his sons, Peter, launched a website attacking what he referred to as his father’s “wide-ranging, unseen 50-year history of fraud.”
 He alleged that his father had not always been truthful about both his personal history and his research.

 Today, neither the American Red Cross nor the American Heart Association refer to the “Heimlich maneuver” by that name in their recommendations—they call the technique “abdominal thrusting.”
 And, in 2006, the Red Cross returned to the policy it had rejected 20 years earlier—that back blows should be part of treating a choking person.

 Heimlich, now 93, continues to campaign to get the organization to reconsider.